 Whether you are a seasoned fine wine aficionado or simply a lover of the grape looking to enjoy and better your knowledge of it, Andalusia is definitely the place for you!

-Wine in Andalusia has come a long way since 1100 BC when the Phoenicians first planted their vineyards in the fertile lands of Cadiz.
-By Roman times, wine was being produced in Andalusia in a big way and interestingly enough, this continued through Moorish times; despite the fact that the Koran frowns on the consumption of alcohol, some found creative ways to interpret the Koran's words on wine, providing some justification such as medicinal purposes.
-From the 15th century onwards, Andalusian wines were shipped to appreciative drinkers elsewhere in Europe, particularly England, where there was a great fondness for Sack (as Sherry was called then) and sweet wines from Malaga.
-This happy situation prevailed until the 19th century when European vineyards were affected by the Oidium fungus (Powdery Mildew), followed by an even more devastating plague of Phylloxera (American vine root louse) which first appeared in Bordeaux in 1868 and spread to South Spain 20 years later.
-As a result, vineyards were replanted with plague-resistant American rootstock, while some, sadly, never fully recovered...

-From the historic sherries of Jerez, to the up-and-coming new vineyards in Ronda and Granada province, Andalusia boasts numerous top-quality wines.
-There are over 40.000 hectares of vineyards planted in 20 regions with over half of the wine production concentrated over 4 major 'Denominación de Origen' (D.O. areas or the equivalent to France's Appellation d'Origine Controllée).
-On this tour, we will explore 3 of these D.O. spread over 4 different regions:

-- 1. Axarquía (Malaga province) belonging to the D.O.
+Wine in Andalusia has a long and rich history, dating back to 1100 BC when the Phoenicians planted the first vineyards in Cadiz.
+By Roman times, wine production was thriving and even continued during Moorish rule-despite the Koran's stance on alcohol-thanks to more flexible interpretations that justified wine for medicinal use.
+From the 15th century onward, Andalusian wines were exported across Europe, especially to England, where Sherry (then called Sack) and Malaga's sweet wines were highly prized.
+This success lasted until the 19th century, when vineyards were hit by Oidium (Powdery Mildew) and later by Phylloxera, a vine-killing louse that reached southern Spain around 1888.
+Many vineyards were replanted with resistant American rootstock, though some never fully recovered.
+Today, Andalusia offers a wide range of quality wines-from the classic sherries of Jerez to newer vineyards in Ronda and Granada.
+There are over 40,000 hectares of vines across 20 regions, with more than half the production concentrated in four key Denominación de Origen (D.O.) areas.
+On this tour, we'll visit 3 of these D.O.s across 4 different regions: - 1.
+Axarquía (Malaga province) belonging to the D.O.
 Sierras de Malaga - 2.
 Montilla (Córdoba province) belonging to the D.O.
 Montilla-Moriles - 3.
 Ronda (Malaga province) belonging to the D.O.
 Sierras de Málaga - 4.
-Jérez (Cádiz province) belonging to the D.O Sherry
+Jérez (Cádiz province) belonging to the D.O Sherry SUMMARY (7 days) Start Point: Malaga End Point: Sevilla Wednesday till Tuesday 2 N Cordoba 2 N Ronda What's Included?

-SUMMARY (6 nights)

-Start Point: Malaga End Point: Sevilla

-Wednesday till Tuesday

-2 N Cordoba

-2 N Ronda 2 N Jerez

-What's Included?

 - · All private transfers

-- 3/4 Boutique hotels
+- Mix of 3 & 4-star boutique hotels

 - Breakfasts & all meals mentioned in the itinerary

 - Fluent English speaking Tour Leader

-- Fluent English speaking art historian guides
+- · Fluent English speaking art historian guides

-- Skip the line access
+- · Skip the line access

-- Tips & Gratuities
+- · Tips & Gratuities

 What's not Included?